nonblocking/mashroom/packages/plugin-packages/mashroom-docs-static/docs/mashroom_documentation.md

     }
 }
 ```
-Multiple plugins can be defined within a npm module.
+Multiple plugins can be defined within a single npm module.

 The _type_ element determines which plugin loader will be used to load the plugin.
 The optional _requires_ defines plugins
 that must be loaded before this plugin can be loaded.